tamagui/tamagui/next.md

 ---

 (potentially 1.0)
+  - tamagui-build could run extraction *before* - but still needs webpack... so not sure
+    - no need for `module:jsx`, instead output `module:native` and `module:css`
   - load tamagui itself using the loadModule / fork process to avoid all register (this is also shared logic with studio loading tamagui conf..)
   - instead of .sheetBreakpoint add .adaptBreakpoint and <Adapt />
     - ability to pass in custom sheet or other view